syborg64/Wormhole/docs/beta_test_plan.md

   1. Install Wormhole on any major Linux distribution.
   2. Execute common operations on a filesystem (creating, reading and editing files).
   3. Use and test advanced features with configuration files like redundancy.
+  4. Test linux specific features: xattr editions
-  4. Use this system accross many of your servers, with external apps that could benefit from large distributed storage (ex. storage of pictures like Immich), and see if they are able to operate normally.
+  5. Use this system accross many of your servers, with external apps that could benefit from large distributed storage (ex. storage of pictures like Immich), and see if they are able to operate normally.
 - **Expected Outcome:** Wormhole installs and runs correctly on several Linux distributions, and can be used by other programs that require file storage.

 #### **Scenario 7: Mac Support**